vikas187/OpenWeather-updated/README.md

 Open terminal and run the command:</br>
 git clone https://github.com/vikas187/OpenWeather.git

+**Build the docker image**</br>
+Open Terminal inside directory and run: docker-compose build or sudo docker-compose build(if you are not admin)

 **Run the API and test cases**</br>
 Open terminal inside directory start the API with: docker-compose up